paultongyoo/churn-model-evaluation-platform/README.md

         1.  `AWS_SECRET_ACCESS_KEY`
         1.  `AWS_REGION`
     1. Nagivate to GitHub Project Actions tab, select the workflow `Build and Deploy Prefect Flow to ECR`, and verify it completes successfully.
+2. Confirm your email subscription to the pipeline SNS topic
+  3. Navigate to your email inbox and look for an email subject titled `AWS Notification - Subscription Confirmation`.
+  4. Open the email and click the `Confirm Subscription` link within.
+  5. You should subsequently see a green message relaying your subscription has been confirmed.

 ## Steps to Run the Pipeline and evaluate the Customer Churn model